 kernel.write $zversion,!,$namespace,!,$job,!

 and click the Execute Cell button on the left.
-The output from the command will appear below the cell.Note: If you forget to start the line with a space it won’t be syntax-colored correctly but it will still execute.
+The output from the command will appear below the cell.Tip: If you forget to start the line with a space it won’t be syntax-colored correctly but it will still execute.

 write $zversion,!